mehmetkmrc/AdminPanelOtovinn/README.md

 * Authorization based on Roles
 * The ability to create Roles and Claims for users
 * Creating and manging users and Roles in an easy to use environment
+* Going to home page to see photos or load photos if you are on admin role.

 # Goals
 My goal from this project is to learn how to implement Authentication and Authorization in .NET Core.